-- Governmental carer organizations: nursing homes, older adult residences, Dependency law carers... - Informal caregiver organizations and community carers are the two groups more reachable from the consortium. - Physical device providers such as wearables, the needed infrastructure... - Dissemination agencies to help broaden the expected outcomes during the first stage and to regularly promote InnovCare diffusion campaigns...
+- Governmental care organizations: nursing homes, older adult residences, dependency law care. - Private older adult residences to test the features and validate the business model. - Informal caregiver organizations and community carers are the two groups more reachable from the consortium. - Physical device providers such as wearables, the needed infrastructure... - Dissemination agencies to help broaden the expected outcomes during the first stage and to regularly promote InnovCare diffusion campaigns...